reighnman/Graylog_Content_Pack_Active_Directory_Auditing_Dashboards_Beats/README.md

 ## Requirements

-* WinLogBeats collecting windows logs from all domain controllers, other log collectors will work but may require modifying the searches to match the different fields outputted by other collectors
+* Beats input (with "Do not add Beats type as prefix" checked) collecting windows logs from all domain controllers.
+Other log collectors will work but may require modifying the searches to match the different fields outputted by other collectors
 * Domain Controller security policy with the following enabled:
 ** Audit Account Logon Events
 ** Audit Account Managmenet